Monthly Archives: September 2011

 Book Review: Justin Torres’s “We the Animals”

-Justin Torres’s debut novel, We the Animals, can be described in one word – wow.
 The book is a series of short vignettes about three brothers – half-Puerto Rican, half-white – growing up in upstate New York.
-The narrator begins … Continue reading
+The narrator begins the book using “we” as he describes the boys’ exploits around their neighborhood.
+The title’s metaphor is perfect, as demonstrated in the book’s opening lines:

 1 Comment